-The instructor will introduce students to the collection and production of stage properties via a combination of lectures, videos, reading assignments, collaboration, out-of-class assignments and practicum.
+The instructor will introduce students to the design process as it relates to the theatre via a combination of lectures, videos, reading assignments, collaboration, out-of-class assignments and practicum.
 In addition to classroom time, there will be production hours required outside of class.
 Each student will be expected to read all assigned material as well as complete all assignments.
 The instructor will provide timely feedback on assignments and hold weekly office hours to address further questions and student needs outside of class time.
 The final grade will be based on class participation, exams and quizzes, practical assessments and a cumulative final exam.